celeritas-project/celeritas/CONTRIBUTING.rst

 comments and causes notifications to redirect.
 Additionally it will lose information about whether the test passed and failed on previous commits.

+The :ref:`code <code_guidelines>` and :ref:`style <style_guidelines>` guidelines
-The code guidelines (see the developer section of the user manual) must be followed for all new code and code changes.
+must be followed for all new code and code changes.
 This includes the use of the correct formatting as well as the addition of new unit tests for new code or bug fixes.

 All tests must pass on the CI runner before a PR can be merged.
 (Exceptions will be made if any failures are clearly unrelated to the changes and enough tests and/or configuration are passing to show that the new code is working.
-For example, some of the configurations currently fail due to disk space issues.)
+For example, some of the configurations have a tendency to fail due to disk space issues.)

-Since there are few enough merge requests these days, only Maintainers may commit a merge.
+Since there are few enough merge requests these days, only :ref:`maintainers
+<roles>` may commit a merge.

 Ownership and Authorship